rizitis/Slackware-Stable-Gnome/README.md

 fi
 ```

-if not exist then create it and add these lines to the empty file:
+if not exist, then create it and add these lines to the empty file:

 ```
 #!/bin/bash